roboflow/inference/docs/workflows/modes_of_running.md

         - `<your-workspace-name>`, `<your-workflow-id>`, `<YOUR-API-KEY>` must be replaced with actual values - valid for your Roboflow account

-        - keys of `inputs` dictionary are dicated by your Workflow, names may differ **dependent on parameters you define**
+        - keys of `inputs` dictionary are dictated by your Workflow, names may differ **dependent on parameters you define**

         - values of `inputs` dictionary are also dependent on your Workflow definition - inputs declared as